Home » Ecommerce and Marketplace

 Subscribe for updates on ecommerce trends, GS1 standards, and the future of online marketplaces.

-With a GS1 GTIN, you are better equipped to sell anywhere.
-Most marketplaces require a GTIN, so you’ll be prepared to sell online or in retail stores quickly.
+you’ll be prepared to sell online or in retail stores quickly.

 Skip re-entering product data to list products on the marketplace—a GTIN can retrieve key product data from the marketplace database and external resources or from Verified by GS1.

-The GTIN is a part of Google’s algorithm, and products with it rank higher in search results.
+algorithm, and products with it rank higher in search results.
 According to Google, products with a GTIN have up to 40% more impressions and up to 20% more conversions.

 GS1 standards help e-commerce platforms ensure accurate product listings, better search visibility, and trusted customer experiences.
 Using GTINs allows businesses to sell across multiple marketplaces with ease and efficiency.